 Pay attention to taxes and fees

-Those who become millionaires were quick to learn one of the wisest moves: investing in a tax-advantaged retirement account, such as a 401(k) or IRA.
+Those who become millionaires often invest in a tax-advantaged retirement account, such as a 401(k) or IRA.

 You fund these accounts with pretax dollars, thereby lowering the taxes you’ll pay that year.